sssnnt/gitlab-aws-helloworld/README.md

 ## Install HelloWorld-CF
 ### Prerequisites
-* A Gitlab runner in an AWS account
+* A Gitlab runner in an AWS account that can assume other AWS role.
+Such a Gitlab runner can be setup from this <a href="https://github.com/scaniadevtools/gitlab-runner" target="_blank">repo.</a>
 * An AWS account you can deploy cloudformation templates to
 * A Gitlab account so you can fork this project